What to do if…

 Scope note

-This is first steps only to reduce risk and get the right help.
-Diagnosis and repairs should be handled by your utility and/or a licensed electrician.
+These are first steps only to reduce immediate risk and get the right help.
+Diagnosis and repair may need your utility, a licensed electrician, or another qualified professional.

 Important note